Not taking full advantage of tax breaks

 From the expenses charged by mutual funds to record-keeping costs, fees add up.
 That translates to fewer dollars available for compounding and a lot less money at retirement.

-Plan fees can run as high as 4 percent, but "an acceptable level is around 1.5 percent for everything," says Craig Morningstar, chief operating officer at Dynamic Wealth Advisors in Scottsdale, Arizona.
+Plan fees can run as high as 4 percent, but "an acceptable level is around 1.5 percent for everything," says Craig Morningstar, chief operating officer at Dynamic Wealth Advisors.
 That includes the mutual fund fee known as the expense ratio.

 If plan fees are unreasonably high, participants should also ask if the plan is working with a professional plan fiduciary.
 A professional fiduciary can save a plan enough money to more than make up for their expense.